Vienna

 Birth of psychotherapy

-In Vienna's Berggasse, Sigmund Freud laid the foundation for all future therapy
+laid the foundation for all future therapy

-The story of modern-day Vienna's Jewish community
+The story of Vienna's

 Vienna's main Jewish Museum is located in the Palais Eskeles, a former aristocrat's town palace just off the Graben.
 Here, spread over four floors is the story of the Viennese Jewish community from the 17th century up until the present day.